-The eigenvalues of this model are $E_p^{iKSEA} = \pm\epsilon_p$, where
+The eigenvalues of this model are $E_p^{\text{iKSEA}} = \pm\epsilon_p$, where

-Depending upon the values of \(\gamma\) and \(K\), two separate regions emerge (see Fig. \ref{fig:energy_iksea}).
+Depending on the values of \(\gamma\) and \(K\), two separate regions emerge (see Fig. \ref{fig:energy_iksea}).

-\textbf{Region-I: $\gamma> K$.} In this region, we first notice that the second term in Eq. (\ref{eq: dispersion_relation}) is positive, and hence when it dominates over the first term, the system can have imaginary eigenspectrum.
-To determine the exceptional point, by calculating \(\pdv{\epsilon_p}{\phi_p}=0\) and \(\epsilon_p=0\) from Eq. (\ref{eq: dispersion_relation}), we obtain the exceptional point, \(h_{ep}=\sqrt{1+\gamma^2-K^2}\).
-Note that the exceptional point for the $iXY$ model with $K=0$ is $\sqrt{1+\gamma^2}$ which is obtained in the previous study \cite{Song_RT_symm}.
+\textbf{Region-I: $\gamma> K$.} In this region, we first notice that the second term in Eq. (\ref{eq: dispersion_relation}) is positive and hence when it dominates over the first term, the system can have imaginary eigenspectrum.
+To determine the exceptional point, by calculating \(\pdv{\epsilon_p}{\phi_p}=0\) and \(\epsilon_p=0\) from Eq. (\ref{eq: dispersion_relation}), we obtain the exceptional point, \(h_{\text{EP}}=\sqrt{1+\gamma^2-K^2}\).
+Note that the exceptional point for the $iXY$ model with $K=0$ is $\sqrt{1+\gamma^2}$, which is obtained in the previous study \cite{Song_RT_symm}.
 On the other hand, if we consider the Hermitian KSEA model \cite{fu_epjb_2020} where we replace $i\gamma$ by $\gamma$, the Hamiltonian reads as

-By applying the similar procedure as described above, the energy eigenvalues can be obtained as $E_p^{KSEA} = \pm\sqrt{(h+\cos\phi_p)^2+(\gamma^2+K^2)\sin^2\phi_p}$ \cite{Barouch_Macoy_I}.
-It can be shown that the ground state of the Hamiltonian is a fully product state having vanishing bipartite and multipartite entanglement where \(h_{f}^{KSEA}=\sqrt{1-\gamma^2-K^2}\) (see Appendix. \ref{sec: factorization_KSEA}) known as the factorization surface.
+By applying a similar procedure as described above, the energy eigenvalues can be obtained as $E_p^{\text{KSEA}} = \pm\sqrt{(h+\cos\phi_p)^2+(\gamma^2+K^2)\sin^2\phi_p}$ \cite{barouch_pra_1970}.
+It can be shown that the ground state of the Hamiltonian is a fully product state that has vanishing bipartite and multipartite entanglement where \(h_{f}^{\text{KSEA}}=\sqrt{1-\gamma^2-K^2}\) (see Appendix. \ref{sec: factorization_KSEA}) known as the factorization surface.
 Hence, the surface of EP is connected to the factorization surface if the non-Hermiticity parameter is changed to imaginary to make the Hamiltonian Hermitian \cite{ganesh_aditi_factorization_surface}.

-\textbf{Region-II: $\gamma\le K$.} In this situation, the second terms is always non-positive and therefore, there exists no momentum block where the model possesses complex eigenvalues.
-This sector is \(\mathcal{RT}\)-symmetry protected without having a broken-to-unbroken transition.
+\textbf{Region-II: $\gamma\le K$.} In this situation, the second term is always non-positive and, therefore, there exists no momentum block where the model possesses complex eigenvalues.
+This sector is protected by \(\mathcal{RT}\)-symmetry without having a broken-to-unbroken transition.